Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-only-expanding-slider.md

 ## Browser support

-Flex has really wide support and polyfills available, it also depends on the rest of your structure which ones you are going to need.
+Flex has extensive support and polyfills available.
+It also depends on the rest of your structure and the ones you need.

 ![Flex browser support](https://caniuse.bitsofco.de/image/flexbox.png)